zunderlab/FLOWMAP/README.md

 If the graph is not interconnected enough (spiky, single nodes radiating out), try increasing the minimum and/or maximum.

+In a singleFLOWMAP, 1200 total nodes takes about ??? min to produce results (including PDFs) with no downsampling (uses random subsampling).

+In a singleFLOWMAP, 3000 total nodes takes about 6 min to produce results (including PDFs) with no downsampling (uses random subsampling).

+In a singleFLOWMAP, 6000 total nodes takes about N min to produce results (including PDFs) with no downsampling (uses random subsampling).

 ## Using the GUI